tetcore/substrate-verifiable-credentials/1/creating-a-module.md

 }

 // Add this line
-impl substratekitties::Trait for Runtime {}
+impl substrate-verifiable-credentials::Trait for Runtime {}
 ...
 ```